Dallas house fire leaves two people displaced

+April Welsh, Dallas Fire & EMS community service officer, said Monday that the two agencies were still in search of a cause.
+She said it’s standard procedure to turn the investigation over to the fire marshal and local police agency if a cause isn’t apparent to firefighters on the scene.

-Firefighters were dispatched at 5:12 p.m., and the first crew arrived on scene in the 1800 block of Rueben Boise Road at 5:26 p.m., said April Welsh, Dallas Fire & EMS community service officer.
+Firefighters were dispatched to the fire at 5:12 p.m. and arrived on scene in the 1800 block of Rueben Boise Road at 5:26 p.m., Welsh said.

 “The house was about 50 percent involved when we arrived,” Welsh said.